 Six reasons email signatures are important

-With an email signature, you are essentially hanging out a business card with every email you send.
+With an email signature, you are mainly hanging out a business card with every email you send.
 It’s great for reminding them who you are and who your business is.
-Of course, to make a good impression, you’d want a good card right?
+Of course, to make a good impression, you’d want a good card.

-Great stock (couché, vergê, supreme), a good font, and a pleasant design will give someone a much better impression than a page torn off a notebook with your name, email, and phone number.
+Great stock (couché, vergê, supreme), a right font, and an attractive design will give someone a much better impression than a page torn off a notebook with your name, email, and phone number.
 In the same way, you should be conscious about your email signature because it may make more of a difference than you think.

-Why is it important to have a good email signature?
+Why is it essential to have a good email signature?

 Professionalism: A good email signature establishes your professionalism and makes you look like a legitimate, reputable business.

 Branding: It contributes to solidifying your branding and reaffirming who you are as a company

 Brand Recognition: In time, people will be able to recognize your business from your email signature